errepi/ude/README.md

     $ dotnet build
     $ dotnet test

-On macOS, open and build the solution in Visual Studio 2019 or later, or open Terminal, navigate to the ude folder and type:
+On macOS, open and build the solution in Visual Studio for Mac, or open Terminal, navigate to the ude folder and type:

     $ dotnet build
     $ dotnet test